V-Sekai/libgodot_project/README.md

 ## Why LibGodot?

-LibGodot has a number of different use cases.
+LibGodot has several different use cases.

 * Control Godot Engine from a host application
   * E.g. Start Godot from a .NET process to use standard .NET tooling
 * Use it for automation of development tasks (e.g. building an asset pipeline using a Python GDExtension API)